schryer/python_course_material/doc/stubs/pages/overview.md

 ## Course content

-The next half-day segment introduces the [Python] programming language using [IPython notebook].
-Remaining segments will introduce plotting with [matplotlib], and components of both [NumPy] and [SciPy] while solving computational biology problems.
+The next three hour segment begins introducing the [Python] programming language using [IPython notebook].
+Remaining segments will continue with core programming concepts, and continue on to introduce plotting with [matplotlib], and components of both [NumPy] and [SciPy] while solving computational biology problems.

-The last part of the course will introduce [Linux], [version control], and the [Bash] shell which are all essential tools for effective scientific programming.
+At the start of the second half of the course, students will be introduced to [Linux], [version control], and the [Bash] shell which are all essential tools for effective scientific programming.
+At this point students will begin to use an effective text editor such as [emacs] customized with [emacs-for-python] to edit their code with.

 ### List of topics

+#### First half of the course

 0. Teaching approach and software installation.
 1. Introduction to programming with [Python].
 2. Use of [IPython notebook] to share data analysis in a reproducible form.
-3. Introduction of array processing using [NumPy].
+3. Introduction to array processing using [NumPy].
 4. Data visualization using [matplotlib].

+#### Second half of the course

+5. Introduction to [Linux], [version control] with [git] and [GitHub], and the [Bash] shell.
-5. Reading from and writing to files.
+6. Reading from and writing to files.
+7. Code organization and aspects of writing reusable code.
-5. Additional topics tailored for each student.
+8. Additional topics tailored for each student.
-6. Use of version control ([GitHub]) to carry out collaborative research.
+9. Final project to be shared on GitHub.